 HPAs identify types or members that do not fit the host programming model and represent the following increasing levels of reliability threat:

 Could lead to destabilization of server-managed user code.

 Could lead to destabilization of the server process itself.

 SQL Server disallows the use of a type or member that has a HostProtectionAttribute that specifies a System.Security.Permissions.HostProtectionResource enumeration with a value of ExternalProcessMgmt, ExternalThreading, MayLeakOnAbort, SecurityInfrastructure, SelfAffectingProcessMgmnt, SelfAffectingThreading, SharedState, Synchronization, or UI.
 This prevents the assemblies from calling members that enable sharing state, perform synchronization, might cause a resource leak on termination, or affect the integrity of the SQL Server process.

 The following topics identify types and members whose HostProtectionResource values are disallowed by SQL Server.

-The lists in these topics were generated from the supported assemblies of version 2.0.50727 of the .NET Framework.
+The lists in these topics were generated from the supported assemblies.
 For more information, see Supported .NET Framework Libraries.